RonRaifer/BERT-Ghazali/README.md

 -   -   *Show results:* this option loads the results view and let the user remember the results recieved under the given parameters.
     -   *Re-run:* there is a small measure of randomness in the algorithm. it means that the same parameters may yield slightly different results.
 The re-run option allows the user to try the same parameter over and over again to examine how the results converge into a solid answer.

-**Training status view** - keeps tracking of the training and classification process.
-Including partial accuracies over the training process and remaining times for each part of the classification.

-**Results view - composed of three main parts:**

-1. Heat map - visual demonstratation of the classifications and matching-percentage for the classified books in the test set in each iteration.
-2. Cluster centroids - there are 2 clusters: Written by Al-Ghazali and Not written by Al-Ghazali. different parameters results different classification values.
-Cluster centroids is visual exhibit of those clusters.
-The further the centroids from each other means solid results.
-3. Final results - Table of 2 columns: Book name and Classification.

-Last is the Save view where the user can save the results and parameters of the current research for later review.

-There are two main aspects need a deep review when defining a new research.

 **General Configurations:**